 Typically, the suggested route to repayment is to pay off the loan with the highest interest rate first.
-Once this loan is paid in full, the borrower can move on to the next loan until all loans are paid off.
-Paying off the highest interest rate loans first is preferred because it reduces lifetime spending on interest and gets the debt paid off as fast as possible.
+Once the loan is paid in full, the borrower can move on to the next loan until all loans are paid off.
+Paying off the highest interest rate loans first is preferred because it reduces lifetime spending on interest and gets the debt paid as quickly as possible.

-Having a cosigner with a need to be removed from the loan may shift this order of priority.
-From the borrower perspective, it will cost slightly more to pay off the lower interest rate loan first.
+Having a cosigner with a need for urgent removal may shift this order of priority.
+From the borrower’s perspective, paying off the lower interest rate loan will cost slightly more.
 However, such a sacrifice may be an excellent way to thank a cosigner for helping make college a possibility.

-The standard path for a cosigner release is very difficult for most borrowers.
+The standard path for a cosigner release is challenging for most borrowers.

 Instead of looking at cosigner removal as an independent process, borrowers should focus on cosigner loan elimination.
-This workaround most commonly will most likely take the form of a student loan refinance.
-The cosigned loan is eliminated and a new loan is created without getting the cosigner involved.
+This workaround will most likely take the form of a student loan refinance.
+Refinancing eliminates a cosigned loan and creates a new loan without cosigner involvement.